Frequently Asked Questions - FAQ's

 All of the above retreats are set at different locations across the beautiful 550-acre Sharpham Estate with views over the River Dart in a designated Area of Outstanding Natural Beauty.

-Are Barn retreats helpful for people with mental health difficulties?
+Are Coach House retreats helpful for people with mental health difficulties?

 Mental health difficulties and Sharpham Mindfulness Courses and Retreats